 - Even scrolling through Facebook is considered to be microlearning!

-- Learning process is more effective if all the information that has to be learned is divided.
+- The learning process is more effective if all the information that has to be learned is divided.
 Think of courses and lectures, for example.
-There is a whole course divided into lectures which usually covers specific themes.
+There is a whole course divided into lectures which usually cover specific themes.
 Yet this usual approach of studying has become unproductive.
-Based on the Journal of Applied Psychology, microlearning is 17% more efficient than the regular classroom studying.
+Based on the Journal of Applied Psychology, microlearning is 17% more efficient than regular classroom studying.

 - To customize the content for microlearning, it has to be revised and, most often, cut shorter to leave only the main points and facts.
 In this way, the mind receives only what is important and is not cluttered with background information.

 - Studying by using small information portions needs less effort from employees than participating in seminars or workshops.

 - This learning approach allows gaining knowledge when the employee is fully focused on it and ready to perceive the following entirely.

 - Software Advice report about learning techniques included a survey of 385 employees.
 More than 50% of the respondents would choose learning courses in the workplace if they would be shorter.
 Not only are shorter courses better for retention but they are also easier to plan into everyday schedules.